h-sifat/express-ipc/README.md

 #### `server.broadcast()`

 Broadcasts data to a channel.
-I takes a single object argument with the following interface:
+It takes a single object argument with the following interface:

 ```ts